RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/decide-which-appserver.md

 ## Lab1 - Decide which Application Server to use in OpenShift

-In this step we will analyze an monolith application built for use with Oracle® WebLogic Server (WLS).
+In this step we will analyze a monolithic application built for use with Oracle® WebLogic Server (WLS).
 This application is a Java EE application using a number of different technologies, including standard Java EE APIs as well as proprietary Weblogic APIs and best practices.

 The Red Hat Application Migration Toolkit can be installed and used in a few different ways: